 - Potatoes: I used 4 medium to large Russet potatoes.

 - Sour cream: My homemade tofu sour cream is perfect to make this recipe!
-It is creamy, healthy and nicely tangy, which work out great to flavor the mashed potatoes.
-BUT, if you wanted to save some time, then feel free to use a store-bought sour cream.
-This sour cream from the brand forager would work well.
+It is creamy, healthy and nicely tangy, which works out great to flavor the mashed potato filling.
+But feel free to use a store-bought sour cream, such as this sour cream from the brand forager that we love.

-- Vegan tempeh bacon: I added this tempeh bacon from the brand Lightlife to add a delicious smoky flavor, although you could omit it.
+- Vegan tempeh bacon: I garnished the vegan baked potatoes with this tempeh bacon from the brand Lightlife to add a delicious smoky flavor, although you could omit it.
 My vegan bacon bits would also be amazing in this recipe and add a fair amount of plant-based protein as well.

-- Nutritional yeast: to add a subtle cheesy flavor.
+- Nutritional yeast: to add a delicious cheesy flavor.

 - Plant-based milk: not shown in the ingredient picture, but you might have to add a little extra milk to the mixture depending on the size of your potatoes.
 Make sure it is unsweetened plain milk if using.